 However, there was one small issue that Fayazi faced while experimenting with his new system – the lack of an autonomous vehicle.
 So, instead, he drove a regular car with the system telling him what speed to maintain.

 This brings us to the present.
 While fully autonomous vehicles are still years away, and every vehicle being autonomous decades away, why not introduce some automation into the existing scheme of things?

 Various projects have been implemented in the past to minimise stoppage time at traffic signals.
-In 2012, the Coimbatore City Municipal Corporation and Coimbatore Traffic Police together a ‘Green Corridor’ on Avinashi Road.
+In 2012, the Coimbatore City Municipal Corporation and Coimbatore Traffic Police together set up a ‘Green Corridor’ on Avinashi Road.
 The concept was simple – every vehicle maintains a minimum speed of 45km/hr.
 Signals are then synchronised in such a way that once someone crosses the first signal, so long as the minimum speed is maintained they wouldn’t have to stop at any other signal en route.
 Sounds fine on paper.
 But the scheme didn’t work out well.
-Power shortages and lack of backup options for signals threw the entire system off gear, to other arterial roads in the city.
+Power shortages and lack of backup options for signals threw the entire system off gear, preventing its expansion to other arterial roads in the city.